dotnet/arcade/Documentation/NativeToolBootstrapping.md

 Native toolset assets will be placed in an Azure blob storage container.
 The default location is https://netcorenativeassets.blob.core.windows.net/resource-packages

+You can browse the installers available using this url - https://netcorenativeassets.blob.core.windows.net/resource-packages/?restype=container&comp=list

 ## Blob storage layout

 ```Text